Transitional representative council (South Africa): Orania

 In the case of the Afrikaner-town of Orania, the abolition of the Orania Transitional Representative Council never was published in the provincial government gazette of the Northern Cape.
-The Orania Transitional Representative Council did also object a proposed merger with Hopetown and Strydenburg.
+The Orania Transitional Representative Council also objected to a proposed merger with Hopetown and Strydenburg.
 After the provincial government of the Northern Cape published a rectification in its government gazette, the Orania Transitional Representative Council went to court.
 This lawsuit was handled by the Northern Cape High Court on 4 December 2000, one day before the nationwide local elections.
 In the light of the mistake of the Northern Cape government to not publish the abolition of the Orania Transitional Representative Council it was very likely that Orania would win the case, with the possible result that the High Court could cancel the elections scheduled for the next day.

 Therefore, the case was settled between Orania and the South African government.
 They agreed that the Orania Transitional Representative Council will remain in place indefinitely with all its powers, rights and duties until there is an agreement about the municipal status of Orania.
 This agreement was affirmed by the Northern Cape High Court that same day.